TomBruns/SharepointCatalogs/README.md

 * The Sharepoint pages are built dynamically so the page elements have random names.
 This made selecting page elements by ID not feasible.
 The approach used was selecting by XPath instead.
 * The `Save` button on the `New Item` page seems to only be enabled based on some difficult to automate interaction with the user's mouse.
 It is executed instead using the alternate access method `ALT-O`
-* Since the pages are built dynamically, sometimes the auotmation needs to wait until the target page element is availabel in the DOM.
+* Since the pages are built dynamically, sometimes the automation needs to wait until the target page element is available in the DOM.
 * The Sharepoint site uses Federated Authentication.
 I was not successful trying to automate this interaction so that the Sharepoint Client APIs could be used.